 Previously, Stella worked in magazine publishing in New York City.
 She was an editor at both Bride’s and Condé Nast Traveler.
 Her freelance stories have appeared in Spirituality & Health, Reality Sandwich, Condé Nast Traveler, InStyle, Budget Living, Lucky, Travel & Leisure, Sacred Hoop and more.
 She also taught creative writing to teens for over fifteen years, with Connecticut’s Young People’s Institute, as well as with +Writing and Reading in Santa Fe.
 At the New Mexico Academy of Healing Arts (NMAHA), she served as a Physiology/Pathophysiology instructor.
 In her spare time, she co-founded the Santa Fe Time Bank.

-Of Colombian and Virginian heritage, Stella grew up in South Kingstown, Rhode Island, and still knows the difference between a quahog and a littleneck.
-She is married to the writer, Charles Eisenstein, with whom she has one son and three stepsons.
+Of Colombian and Virginian heritage, Stella grew up in South Kingstown, Rhode Island, and is married to the writer, Charles Eisenstein, with whom she has one son and three stepsons.